Intratesticular varicocele is a rare entity, occurring in ~2% of symptomatic population.

 Most of the reported cases of intratesticular varicocoele occur on the left side as is the case with extratesticular varicocele.
 The testicular pain is attributed to the stretching of tunica albuginea after active and passive congestion and dilatation of veins 1.

 Increased incidence is noted in men who had undergone prepubertal orchidopexy for acquired undescended testis 2.

 Ultrasound with colour Doppler is the investigation of choice for diagnosis of intratesticular varicoceles.
 The three commonly recognisable patterns of intratesticular varicocele on ultrasound studies are:

 ectasia of rete testis: usually resembles intratesticular varicocele

-- the presence of color flow within the anechoic lesions confirms intratesticular varicocle
+- the presence of colour flow within the anechoic lesions confirms intratesticular varicocele

 testicular cysts: usually well-defined and anechoic with enhanced through transmission and an imperceptible wall